All the extra challenges might make you think it would be crazy to attempt a trip to Walt Disney World with toddlers, but it really shouldn't.

 One dilemma for parents of little ones is knowing how far ahead to tell them because every day could become "when are we leaving? are we leaving now? how about now?"

-You might want to talk about Disney World (the rides, the hotels, etc.) but without telling your tot a trip is planned.
+You might want to talk about Disney World (the rides, the hotels, etc.) but without telling your child that a trip is planned.
 That way they know what Disney World is and what you can do there, but can't nag daily asking if it's time to go yet.

-You could decide to tell your child just before the trip begins and use a countdown to count down the final days before your trip.
+You could decide to tell your child just before the trip begins and use a fun countdown to count down the final days before your trip.
+Depending on your child's age you might want to keep the countdown short (10 or fewer days).

 Here are some countdown ideas on Pinterest: